ENUSAUالعربية

 Reading time: 5 minutes

-I recently sat down with Matt Phelan, Q5’s Head of retail to discuss the current strategies of retail teams.
-In-store sales account for c.80% of revenue for omnichannel brands, compared to c.20% from their eCommerce channels.
-Despite this, Retail teams (including Store & Retail Operations functions) are often underutilised as a means to increase sales and enhance the customer experience.
-Through Q5’s experience advising many national and global retailers, we have observed several key traits that Retail teams should look to replicate from their Digital colleagues, transforming how the traditional Retail team is deployed and perceived.
-Currently, Retail teams are focused on cost and task optimisation and compliance, however with cost and economic pressures continuing to increase, now is the time to consider how Retail teams can be repositioned as strategic value drivers to improve topline growth.
+Through Q5’s experience advising many national and global retailers, we observed several key traits of digital teams that Retail teams should look to replicate.
+Thereby, transforming how the traditional Retail team is deployed and perceived.
+Currently, Retail teams focus on cost and task optimisation and compliance.
+However, the ongoing rise of costs and economic pressures is an opportunity to reposition retail teams as strategic value drivers to improve topline growth.

 The shape of Retail teams today: